1Deepak007/TodosList/readme.txt

 --> once all apis of server.js are working create frontend & connect with backend

-TodosList\frontend> npx create-react-app frontend
+TodosList\frontend> npx create-react-app frontend create frontend code, UI and Posting data to server

 RUN CODE :